 2. Collection of personal information

-1. The types of personal information collected and stored by Building Information Ireland might include your name, date of birth, e-mail address, postal address, telephone number, fax number and credit/debit card details (to the extent permitted by the Data Protection Act) “the DPA”.
+1. The types of personal information collected and stored by Building Information Ireland might include your name, date of birth, e-mail address, postal address, telephone number, fax number and credit/debit card details (to the extent permitted by the Data Protection Act) “the DPA” and GDPR.

 2. Building Information Ireland (or any of its sub-contractors) may collect personal information about you in the following ways: